panva/node-oidc-provider/docs/configuration.md

 ```

 ## Authentication Context Class Reference
-Supply an array of string values to acrValues configuration option to overwrite the default
+Supply an array of string values to acrValues configuration option to set `acr_values_supported`.
-`['0', '1', '2']`, passing an empty array will disable the acr claim completely.
+Passing an empty array disables the acr claim and removes `acr_values_supported` from discovery.

 ## Mounting oidc-provider